-Today’s jobless claims report showed an slight increase to both initial unemployment claims and decline to continued unemployment claims as a rising trend continued to materialize for initial claims.
+Today’s jobless claims report showed a decline to initial unemployment claims and an increase to continued unemployment claims as seasonally adjusted initial claims continued to trend below the closely watched 400K level.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.

 Currently there are some 3.50 million people receiving federal “extended” unemployment benefits.

 Taken together with the latest 4.05 million people that are currently counted as receiving traditional continued unemployment benefits, there are 7.55 million people on state and federal unemployment rolls.